Litecoin is not only the silver to Bitcoin’s golden status, it is a major altcoins and the 20th largest digital asset by market capitalization.

 Litecoin Price Performance in 2013

-Litecoin appeared on cryptocurrency exchanges on 29th September 2013 opening and closing at $2.55.
-The trade volume recorded for the day was $143.62.
+Litecoin appeared on cryptocurrency exchanges on 29th September 2013 trading at $2.55.
 Since that day, traders and investors have experienced crypto booms which resulted in gains and bearish seasons which resulted in losses.

 Litecoin Price Performance in 2014